hsinyu-chen/space-station-test/README.md

 SpaceStationTest embeds critical data points ("needles") into large volumes of simulated space station system logs ("haystack"), then asks an LLM to retrieve and reason about them.
 This measures how well a model handles information retrieval at different context depths (e.g., 10%, 50%, 90%) and window sizes (32k–128k+ tokens).

+A core design goal is **maximizing KV cache reuse**: all test scenarios share the same haystack document, so the prompt prefix is cached once and reused across every evaluation round.
+This dramatically reduces redundant computation on providers that support prompt caching (e.g., llama.cpp KV cache, Gemini context caching).

 ## Key Features

 - **Two-Phase Evaluation**